What is this?

 What does “Brain Knows Better” mean?

-The name comes from a Death Cab for Cutie song I love, A Lack of Color, from the opening verse:
+There’s a line in the Death Cab for Cutie song A Lack of Color:

 And when I see you